 The handbook also identifies eighteen public access improvements that could be implemented with any given project.
 These improvements must be implemented in a manner consistent with the San Francisco Bay Plan's public access policies, and some are required as part of the BCDC's permit decisions.
-Included in these improvements are stormwater management systems, roads and highways along the shoreline, designated public access parking and staging areas, in-car Bay viewing, pedestrian and bicycle bridges, gathering and seating areas, site furnishings, signage/comprehensive sign programs, methods to avoid adverse effects on wildlife, shoreline erosion control, shoreline edge treatments that provide a closeness to the water, trail design, public access across launch ramps, shoreline planting, pedestrian and vehicular railings, fishing facilities, point access at ports and water-related industrial areas, and interpretative elements and public art.
+Included in these improvements are stormwater management systems, roads and highways along the shoreline, designated public access parking and staging areas, in-car Bay viewing, pedestrian and bicycle bridges, gathering and seating areas, site furnishings, signage/comprehensive sign programs, methods to avoid adverse effects on wildlife, shoreline erosion control, shoreline edge treatments that provide a closeness to the water, trail design, public access at ports and water-related industrial areas, and interpretative elements and public art.
 Although these are not legally enforceable standards, they are advisory and aimed at enhancing shoreline access and use.